MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 ## About local user accounts

-Local user accounts are stored locally on the device.
-These accounts can be assigned rights and permissions on a particular device, but on that device only.
+Local user accounts are defined locally on a device, and can be assigned rights and permissions on the device only.
 Local user accounts are security principals that are used to secure and manage access to the resources on a device, for services or users.

 ## Default local user accounts